cyang-kth/fmm/README.md

 # Fast map matching (FMM)

-This project is an open source implementation of the fast map matching (FMM) algorithm in C++.
-The algorithm employs a prevalent hidden Markov model to solve map matching problem and addresses the bottleneck of repeated routing queries by precomputing an upper-bounded origin destination table (UBODT).
+This project is an implementation of the fast map matching (FMM) algorithm introduced in this paper [Fast map matching, an algorithm integrating hidden Markov model with precomputation](http://www.tandfonline.com/doi/full/10.1080/13658816.2017.1400548), which acelerates the performance by precomputation.

+## Features of fmm

+- Highly optimized code in C++
+- Integration of Boost library (rtree index and routing engine)
-Experiments on a large real-world dataset report a **single processor** map matching speed of **25000-45000 points/second**.
+- Aceleration of map matching by precomputation with matching speed of **25000-45000 points/second** (single processor)

-For details of the algorithm, refer to the paper [Fast map matching, an algorithm integrating hidden Markov model with precomputation](http://www.tandfonline.com/doi/full/10.1080/13658816.2017.1400548)
+- Customized output mode (matched point,matched line,offset,edge ID)
+- Tested on large road network and millions of GPS data

 ![demo](demo.png)